slaurila/mlhep-2021-baseline/README.md

 # MLHEP-2021 Baseline
 ## Dataset
-Dataset is on CoCalc in folder TODO and is available at [Kaggle](https://www.kaggle.com/c/mlhep2021-classification/data)
+Dataset is on CoCalc in folder `/share/competition` and is available at [Kaggle](https://www.kaggle.com/c/mlhep2021-classification/data)

-Both archives contain images in `.png` format, the filenames contain the energy and the folder names the particle class.
+The train and test folders contain images in `.png` format.
+The train filenames contain the energy and the folder names the particle class.

 ```
 train